BaljinderHothi/Gungnir/README.md

 # Gungir
 Gungnir is a distributed async RL system built around stateless rollout workers, a centralized inference server, and a decoupled learner.
-The environment is a plugin — swap in a MuJoCo locomotion task, a manipulation env, or an LLM generating tokens against a reward model.
+The environment is a plugin, swap in a MuJoCo locomotion task, a manipulation env, or an LLM generating tokens against a reward model.
 Same architecture, same algorithms, different domain.

-Built to run on a single consumer GPU while being architecturally honest about what scale-out looks like.
+Built to run on a single consumer GPU while being architecturally honest and sound

 ## Algorithms
 - PPO with GAE advantage estimation and KL penalty